Shuangy's Kitchensink

 Anyway, that’s my family’s twist on this traditional Chinese Braised Pork Belly dish.
 You need to try it!

-Ingredients needed to make Chinese Braised Pork Belly
+Ingredients For Your Chinese Braised Pork Belly

 glass bowls with soy sauce, oyster sauce, dark soy sauce, rice wine, and sugar